Sub-esh/GEEBasics/04GEEDatasets.md

 With such large volumes of datasets available in the GEE dataset catalogue, one could be intimidated to search and select the ones that are most relevant to their research or use case.
 A simple way to filter datasests is to go to the GEE catalogue website and search using tags.
-Awesome-gee-community-catalog is another open-source catalogue that maintaines structured and easily filtered lists of GEE datasests.
+Awesome-gee-community-catalog is another open-source catalogue that maintains structured and easily filtered lists of GEE datasests.

 ## Loading Datasets into GEE editor